Home

 Why does speed matter?

-If your code already executes under 1s, then maybe it doesn't.
-But as your data grow, having a 5s run vs. a 1s run will make a lot of difference in your iterations for your project.
-Speed of execution becomes a bigger issues if you are building reports on demand, or if you need to pay extra for additional compute.
+If your code already executes under 1s and you only use your code in non-production, ad-hoc environments, then maybe it doesn't.
+Even so, as your data grow, having a 5s run vs. a 1s run will make a lot of difference in your iterations for your project.
+Speed of execution becomes a bigger issues if you are building reports on demand, or if you need to pay extra for additional compute or when you have a production pipeline that has to deliver the data under a time constraint.

 HELP WANTED!